3 Special Education Teacher Assistant Resume Examples

 How long should my resume be?

 No matter how many awesome achievements you have under your belt, keep everything at or under one page.
-Remember: Recruiters don’t have much time to spend on your resume and they want to see how you’ll benefit students right away.
+Remember: Recruiters don’t have much time to spare and they want to see how you’ll benefit students right away.